-The five Protected Designations of Origin located in the area where Garnacha originated (Calatayud, Campo de Borja, Cariñena, Somontano and Terra Alta) are working with the Spanish Ministry of Agriculture and the European Union, to share information on the high-quality monovarietal wines.
+The Protected Designations of Origin located in the area where Garnacha originated (Calatayud, Campo de Borja, Cariñena, Somontano and Terra Alta in Spain and the French appellations that focus on Grenache under the Conseil Interprofessionnel des Vins du Roussillon (CIVR) are working with the European Union to share information on the high-quality monovarietal wines.

 By ensuring ongoing quality by relevant checks, controls and traceability systems that differentiate the products and raise their profiles, each PDO produces wines that share common traits but are unique to their region.
 PDO is the Protected Designation of Origin.
 It officially guarantees the origin and quality of products with a history and tradition behind them.
 The PDO was created by the European Union to help consumers by informing them about the specific features of the products, and to protect their geographical appellations.